cryptographic provenance · App Intents · MCP

 macOS trust anchor

-Pedigree’s production macOS runtime uses protected signing keys.
+MadeMark’s production macOS runtime uses protected signing keys.
 Secure Enclave is used for key protection and signing when available; otherwise non-exportable Keychain P-256 is used.
 The log itself remains on APFS.
 Security comes from signed checkpoints, sealed segments, and external witness receipts — not from pretending the enclave stores the log.

 key custody